balazs129/hiertags-dev/README.md

     sudo service apache2 restart
 ```
 The site has to be functional now.
 If you have problems logging in to the admin site it usually means Apache
-can not read/write the database file which means permission problems present.
+can not read/write the database file which means permission problems are present.